-If your radio is connected to the receiver of a satellite navigation system, you can view location information such as latitude and longitude, true course, speed. and coordinated universal time.
+Your radio can display location information such as latitude and longitude, true course, speed, and coordinated universal time.
 Your radio can also display universal transverse mercator (UTM) information such as the UTM zone, and northing and easting coordinates.

-Your radio may also be set up to send or receive and log location information.
+Your radio may also be set up to send and log location information.